AlgazinovAleksandr/ML4FinancialNews/README.md

 Obtain additional features like market caps, volatilities, volumes, risk-free rates, etc - Alex

 Think about explainability through SHAP (check references) - Alex

+Do not forget to evaluate task-specific LLMs like https://github.com/Bavest/fin-llama for recommendations, and compare them with standard LLMs like GPT